jgddesigns/stateshaper/src/main/tests/TESTS.md

 Uses an NPC behavior model to demostrate how *Stateshaper* can derive predictable actions from statsitcs.
 The output is created from memory, reproducible and reverisible.
 It is also **compressed** and obfuscated for privacy.
 Markov can do this based on probability, but the output is random rather than determined.

-There may be instances where Markov chain is preferred, but the highlight is that *Stateshaper* can do all Markov can and aditionally add compression and obfuscation.
+There may be instances where Markov chain is preferred, but the highlight is that *Stateshaper* can do all Markov can and additionally add compression and obfuscation.